Finite and infinitesimal flexibility of semidiscrete surfaces: Isometric deformation of developable semidiscrete surfaces

-Suppose that all ribbons of a semidiscrete surface are developable, i.e. the vectors $\dot f_i$, $\Delta f_i$, and $\dot f_{i+1}$ are linearly dependent.
+Suppose that all ribbons of a semidiscrete surface are developable, i.e., the vectors $\dot f_i$, $\Delta f_i$, and $\dot f_{i+1}$ are linearly dependent.
 We call such semidiscrete surfaces {\it developable}.
 In this section we describe an additional property for flexions of developable semidiscrete surfaces.
+We start with 2-ribbon surfaces.